Skip to Content

 Meniere's disease: Meniere's disease is a disorder of the inner ear that can cause sudden episodes of vertigo, hearing loss, and tinnitus.
 The exact cause of Meniere's disease is unknown, but it is thought to be related to changes in the fluid pressure within the inner ear.

-Tumors: Tumors in the ear or near the auditory nerve can cause sudden hearing loss.
-These tumors can be benign or malignant and prompt medical attention is necessary to determine the cause and appropriate treatment.
+Tumours: Tumours in the ear or near the auditory nerve can cause sudden hearing loss.
+These tumours can be benign or malignant, and prompt medical attention is necessary to determine the cause and appropriate treatment.

 What is sudden hearing loss?